sdl002/R_Docker_Intro/README.md

 <a name="anchor9"></a>
-## 9. How all of this gets 10 times cooler with serverless technology!
+## 9. How all of this gets 10 times cooler with serverless technology and microservices!

 So at this point you might think is pretty cool, but maybe it doesn't seem *overly* useful.
 Where this gets more exciting is how it can fit into modular work flows and easily read/write from cloud storage like AWS S3 buckets and Aurora PostgreSQL databases.